-Mining operations can have direct and indirect impacts on biodiversity and natural resources.
-These impacts can include land or wildlife disturbances, and discharges to waterbodies or air.
-Regulatory requirements are becoming increasingly stringent in response to widening recognition of these impacts on biodiversity.
-This includes requirements to tailor reclamation with a focus on wildlife and plants of greatest conservation concern, and to implement biodiversity offsets to mitigate impacts that cannot be fully addressed through avoidance, minimization and rehabilitation.
+Mining operations can directly or indirectly impact biodiversity and ecosystems.
+Regulatory requirements are becoming increasingly stringent in response to widening recognition of these impacts.
+This includes requirements to tailor reclamation, with a focus on wildlife and plants of greatest conservation concern, and to implement biodiversity offsets to mitigate impacts that cannot be fully addressed through avoidance, minimization and rehabilitation.

-All of our operations are adjacent to or within areas of high biodiversity value, including temperate and arctic areas, montane forests, and deserts.
+Our operations are adjacent to or within areas of high biodiversity value, including temperate and arctic areas, mountains, forests and deserts.
+This proximity, as well as the nature of our operations, means that we have a significant responsibility for land and biodiversity management.
 Stakeholders and Indigenous Peoples expect us to contribute to the conservation of biodiversity and to work collaboratively with them to develop integrated approaches to land use.
-At the end of 2018, Teck had a total footprint of 30,619 hectares (ha), of which 24,450 ha are yet to be reclaimed and 6,169 ha have been reclaimed.

 Aligning to regulatory requirements and stakeholder expectations, we aim to avoid, minimize or restore negative impacts on biodiversity in our operations, and we further challenge ourselves to working towards securing a net positive impact on biodiversity.
 We also have a firm commitment, in accordance with the ICMM world-leading position statement on respecting biodiversity, to not explore or mine in World Heritage sites and to respect all legally designated protected areas, including International Union for Conservation of Nature (IUCN) category Ia, Ib, II, III or IV protected areas.